rtitz/aws-s3-backup/README.md

 aws-s3-backup.exe
 ```

   * HINT: You can create an IAM User in the AWS IAM Console and an Access Key for this user to get AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+(There is also a CloudFormation template to create the user.)
-  * NEVER SHARE THESE KEYS WITH OTHERS!
+  * **NEVER SHARE THESE KEYS WITH OTHERS!**

 ---
 ## [Build it on your own from source](doc/build.md)